 - The Casa de Cultura, once the Customs House, was prefabricated to an Eiffel design and erected on site prior to the War of the Pacific and is one of the few existing structures from that time.

-- The best beaches, warm enough for swimming, are south of the city along Avenida Commandante San Martín.
+- The best beaches, warm enough for swimming, are south of the city along Avenida Comandante San Martín.
 Try Playa El Laucho, Arenillas Negras and Playa La Lisera for both swimming and water sports.
-Playa Corazones has tall cliffs with large cave.
+Playa Corazones has tall cliffs with a large cave.